michaelpaulinus/rand-rates/README.md

 # rand-rates

-This is a twitter bot that tweet the South African Rand value against USD, EUR, GBP and CAD everyday at 12pm.
+This is a twitter bot that tweets the daily Rand value against USD, EUR, GBP and CAD at 12pm.

 You can follow the bot [here](https://twitter.com/rand_rates).